HL7/fhir-cow-ig/input/pagecontent/core-concepts.md

 Most examples in this guide assume that a fulfiller and a placer may communicate directly.
 In reality, there are often intermediaries.
 For example, a clinician may collect a specimen and send it to a community lab, only for the community lab to forward the specimen to a reference lab.

 Such "chain care" is common.
 While it presents complexities, scenarios like this are also a motivation for many of the abstractions this guide recommends.
-Consider a model like the below, where a request originates from some "upstream" actor (such N-1), and a later fulfiller (such as Actor N+1) then needs information that an earlier actor possessed.
+Consider a model like the below, where a request originates from some "upstream" actor (such as N-1), and a later fulfiller (such as actor N+1) then needs information that an earlier actor possessed.

 {% include img.html img="sharing-info-with-intermediaries.png" %}